Admission Requirements | Audiology

 Required for Admission

 - Minimum 3.00 GPA for the last 45 semester credits and the completion of all required prerequisite courses with a grade of "C" or better.
 All prerequisite courses must be completed before the program begins in August, and can be in-progress at the time of the application and application deadline.

 - CSDCAS custom personal essay question: Describe what inspires your decision for becoming an audiologist, including your preparation for training in this profession, your aptitude and motivation, and the basis for your interest in audiology.

 - Three letters of recommendation.
 At least one reference is required from a professor who has taught you in college OR an audiologist, either of whom can speak to your potential for success in an AuD program.
-Additional letters of recommendation will be accepted from one or more of the following sources: academic advisor, audiologist, healthcare professional, professor, speech-language pathologist, or supervisor/employer.
+The other two letters of recommendation will be accepted from one or more of the following sources: academic advisor, audiologist, healthcare professional, professor, speech-language pathologist, or supervisor/employer.

 - Although we do not require that applicants have volunteer or observation experiences prior to admission, we do look for evidence that an applicant has enough knowledge of the profession of audiology to ensure that they are making the right career choice and, therefore, are likely to succeed in the program.
 Shadowing or observing an audiologist is strongly recommended.